qdbp/SalmonTheme/README.md

 alters control flow.
 Nothing else is bold: not declarations, not global variables, etc.

 I believe this creates a very nice effect.
-Glancing at a block of, its structure and its calls visually pop! to give a high-level impression at a glance, without being crowded out by identifier specifics.
+Glancing at a block of code, its structure and its calls visually pop! to give a high-level impression at a glance, without being crowded out by identifier specifics.